bengfarrell/rgf-blog/content/blog/2010-07-26-a-gracious-plenty-durham.md

 ![](http://www.thegourmez.com/gourmez/photos/agraciousplenty1.JPG)

 The inside was stuffy by contrast, with very plain décor and tables.
 Definitely opt for the outdoors if it's not too warm of a day.
 The staff and owner are very friendly and get props for remembering my name right away.
-Fewer props go to the length of time it took for my food to come--far, far too long for lunch time.
+Fewer props go to the length of time it took for my food to come—far, far too long for lunch time.
 I overheard someone saying they had catering problems that morning, though, so it may generally be faster than the thirty minutes I waited for my meal.
 Varieties of quesadillas, salads, flat bread pizzas, burgers, sandwiches, and wraps are the standard menu options with plenty for vegetarians.
 There's also a specials menu that rotates weekly.
 This week's was all variations on club sandwiches.
 I went for a regular menu option, the mesquite grilled tuna sandwich on a kaiser roll.

 ![](http://www.thegourmez.com/gourmez/photos/agraciousplenty2.JPG)